Create a soft, pastel cottage garden with Australian native plants - Minimalist Gardener

 • In pots: Performs well in shallow to medium containers where drainage can be controlled.

-Palette contribution: Muted purple-blue flowers and soft green foliage provide a linking layer across planting.
+Muted purple-blue flowers and soft green foliage provide a linking layer across planting.
+Suits temperate gardens with partial shade or filtered light.
+Works well in pots.

 Create a soft, pastel cottage garden with Australian native plants > News and Resources > Minimalist Gardener > Austral Bugle